ilyak/libxm/README.md

 -----------

 To compile libxm you need a POSIX environment, an efficient BLAS library, and an ANSI C complaint compiler.
-To use libxm in your project include xm.h file and compile the code:
+To use libxm in your project, include `xm.h` file and compile the code:

     cc myprog.c xm.c alloc.c -lblas -lpthread -lm

-Replace "-lblas" with appropriate accelerated libraries (e.g. "-lnvblas") to get all benefits of corresponding hardware.
+Replace `-lblas` with appropriate accelerated libraries (e.g. `-lnvblas`) to get all benefits of corresponding hardware.
 To compile benchmarks and tests use provided Makefile.
-Detailed API documentation can be found in xm.h file.
+Detailed API documentation can be found in `xm.h` file.

 Source code overview
 --------------------